digital-sound-antiques/vgm-conv/README.md

   -c, --clock clock         Specify clock in Hz of destination chip.
 The typical clock value will be
                             applied if not specified.
   -D, --define name=value   Define converter option variable.
 See below.
   -o, --output file         Output VGM file.
 The standard output is used if not speicified.
+If the given
+                            file is *.vgz, the output will be compressed.
+  --no-gd3                  Remove GD3 tag from output.
   -h, --help                Show this help.

 AVAILABLE CHIPS